mikeplem/docker/up_and_running/chapter_4.md

 A docker container should be seen as an application not as a server.
 This means that `full size` images of Debian or Ubuntu are, in most cases, unnecessary.
 SSH or compilers are not necessry to exist in the final container image.

 What this all boils down to is that we would most likely be starting off with a slim version of Debian or Alpine Linux to get just enough of what we need.
-This is primarily due to the reason that the artifacts Bubble creates rely upon shared libraries.
+This is primarily due to the reason that the artifacts we creates rely upon shared libraries.
 Our code may not compile down to a static binary.

 As a side note, if your code can compile down to a static binary you may be able to use what is called a `SCRATCH` base image which under the covers is nothing.
 The resulting image would be just your application so the Docker container size is the size of your image.